Nothing Phone (1)

 Rating: Total score: 80%

-Source: What Hi-Fi English EN→zh-CN
+Source: What Hi-Fi EN→zh-CN

 The Nothing Phone (1) is a welcome oddity in the current smartphone scene.
 With iterative yearly updates from Apple, Samsung and Sony, it feels like the days when each new phone would have groundbreaking new features are slowly fading.
 Nothing, conversely, provides a phone with a unique aesthetic and feature set, sturdy build and 120Hz OLED display – all for less than half the price of the latest iPhone.
 If you want a smartphone that will turn heads, alongside providing a pretty solid AV experience overall, the Nothing Phone (1) might be the rebellious new alternative for you.